 Salary and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), curators in general earned a mean annual wage of $58,490 in 2018.
-The top-paying states for art curators were District of Columbia, New Jersey and New York.
-The BLS predicted a faster than average job growth for curators from 2018-2028.
+According to the U.S. Bureau of Labor Statistics (BLS), curators in general earned a median annual wage of $56,990 in 2020.
+The top-paying states for art curators were District of Columbia, California and Alaska.
+The BLS predicted a much faster than average job growth for curators from 2019-2029.

 While a master's degree in art history or a related field is generally required by many museums, educational requirements may vary substantially based on the organization.
 For example, large institutions may require an applicant to have a doctorate, while small art museums may consider a candidate with a bachelor's degree.
 Art history coursework usually includes studies in artistic styles, time periods, architecture, photography, painting, sculpture and global markets.
 Graduate coursework generally requires additional classes in history, theory and curatorial methods, along with research and a dissertation.